MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/browser-device-permissions.md

 ![Permissions not available](../../assets/images/tabs/permissionsnotavailable.png)

-Sarah then checks her settings in Teams to grant OneNote access to her microphone.
+Sarah then checks her app permissions or settings in Teams to grant OneNote access to her microphone.

 ## Solution